 Aidan Bryce gave the Knights a slight gimmer of hope in the 71st minute.
 A cross from a setpiece hit Bryce and he headed home to make the score 2-4.

 Knight’s hopes was short lived when Halloran added to United’s tally.
 Toure turned provider when he made a through ball for Halloran who made no mistake slotting home.

-Full time Knights 2 -Adelaide 5
+Knights 2 -Adelaide 5

 That was the final action of the night to give the reigning FFA Cup champions the passage into the next round.

 Sydney fc v brisbane roarEmbed from Getty Images

 Brisbane Roar advanced to the R16 in the FFA Cup after upsetting A-League champions Sydney FC in a 2-0 win at Leighthardt park.

 Stefan Mauk got the Robbie Fowler era off to a good start when he shot past Sydney’s keeper Andrew Redmayne.
 Mauk’s hit did catch a deflection on the way in.